karlapenag/cpdb/README.md

 `"A"`. `res` is the position number of the residue in the protein sequence. `a` is the distance in angstroms.
 Default = `8`.

-returns a ´plot´ of the closest residues to the target residue.
+returns a `plot` of the closest residues to the target residue.

 ### Example